dPrep - Course Summary & Exam Preparation

 • Course evaluation has been immensely important to this course

-• last semester: new data set, coaching sessions with breakout groups on campus and online
+• last semester: switched order of sessions, revised GitHub tutorial/onboarding, new data sets, coaching sessions with breakout groups on campus and online

 • Course evaluation has been critical to my career